leytonoday/BookManager/README.md

 because I wanted to use a component library called Vuesax, however this does not support Vue 3.0 yet.
 The conversion to Vue 3.0 is not a huge effort, so when Vuesax for Vue 3.0 is available, I shall convert the code over to Vue 3.0.

+**Warning:** This requires Node.js version 15.
+For some god damn reason, Vue CLI Plugin Electron Builder breaks when using Node.js version 16; it simply doesn't build.
+I'm sure this issue will be resolved in the future.

 ## Features
 Features include:
 - Automatic addition of book data, just search the book name and pick from the search results, and click to see a preview!
 See figure 1